 Illustration of a transitional period for a vehicle, or vehicle systems, covered by a UN Regulation and its amendments

 Note: Existing approvals remain valid, but Contracting Parties are not obliged to accept them as from date (c).
-[If date (c) is not specified in the transitional provisions and if the text of special case 1-3 (see paragraph 42 below) is not used, this date (c) is regarded as identical to date (b).]
+[If date (c) is not specified in the transitional provisions and if the text of Special cases 1-1, 1-2, and/or 1-3 (see paragraphs 40-42) is not used, this date (c) is regarded as identical to date (b).]

 26. The new series of amendments may contain a provision on the conditions for granting extensions to existing approvals (i.e. in the case of slight modifications to an existing vehicle type, without affecting the basic definition of type).
 Such extensions of approvals shall be accepted under the same conditions set out in paragraph 25 above, i.e. such extensions of approvals, which were originally granted before Date (b), shall continue to be accepted by all Contracting Parties until at least Date (c), (if applicable).
 Furthermore, the new series of amendments may contain a transitional provision for Contracting Parties applying the UN Regulation after the date of entry into force of the amendments, indicating that such Contracting Parties are not obliged to accept the existing approvals.